dreamingrainbow/Node-Express-Lessons/README.md

 ## Routing

-    In this lessone you can learn the very basics of Express Routing.
+    In this lesson you can learn the very basics of Express Routing.

    https://github.com/dreamingrainbow/Node-Express-Lessons/tree/master/Routing/Project_1